-The decrease in state and local source revenue is due to the decrease in student population.
-Instruction expenses changed due to increase in supply expense.
-School administration decreased as the result of administration support salaries.
+The increase in state and local source revenue is due to the increase in student population.
+Instruction expenses changed due to decrease in teacher salary.

 FINANCIAL ANALYSIS OF THE SCHOOL'S FUNDS

 The focus of School's governmental funds is to provide information on near term inflows, outflows, and balances of usable resources.
 This information is useful in assessing the School's financing requirements.
 Specifically, unassigned fund balance is a useful measure of a government's net resources available for spending at the end of the fiscal year.